Detector (radio): Ratio detector

-The ratio detector is a variant of the Foster–Seeley discriminator, but one diode conducts in an opposite direction, and using a tertiary winding in the preceding transformer.
+A ratio detector is a variant of the Foster–Seeley discriminator, but one diode conducts in an opposite direction, and using a tertiary winding in the preceding transformer.
 The output in this case is taken between the sum of the diode voltages and the center tap.
 The output across the diodes is connected to a large value capacitor, which eliminates AM noise in the ratio detector output.
 The ratio detector has the advantage over the Foster–Seeley discriminator that it will not respond to AM signals, thus potentially saving a limiter stage; however the output is only 50% of the output of a discriminator for the same input signal.
 The ratio detector has wider bandwidth but more distortion than the Foster–Seeley discriminator.

 Quadrature detector

 In quadrature detectors, the received FM signal is split into two signals.
-One of the two signals is then passed through a high-reactance capacitor, which shifts the phase of that signal by 90 degrees.
+One of the two signals is passed through a high-reactance capacitor, which shifts the phase of that signal by 90 degrees.
 This phase-shifted signal is then applied to an LC circuit, which is resonant at the FM signal's unmodulated, "center," or "carrier" frequency.
 If the received FM signal's frequency equals the center frequency, then the two signals will have a 90-degree phase difference and they are said to be in "phase quadrature" — hence the name of this method.
 The two signals are then multiplied together in an analog or digital device, which serves as a phase detector; that is, a device whose output is proportional to the phase difference between two signals.
 In the case of an unmodulated FM signal, the phase detector's output is — after the output has been filtered; that is, averaged over time — constant; namely, zero.
 However, if the received FM signal has been modulated, then its frequency will vary from the center frequency.
 In this case, the resonant LC circuit will further shift the phase of the signal from the capacitor, so that the signal's total phase shift will be the sum of the 90 degrees imposed by the capacitor, and the positive or negative phase change imposed by the LC circuit.
 Now the output from the phase detector will differ from zero, and in this way, one recovers the original signal that was used to modulate the FM carrier.